albertowagner-cmd/dotfiles/README.md

   my current linux desktop setup.

 ## Installation
- To be able to install all dotfiles you will need to clone the repository, and have GNU Stow installed on yout machine.
+ To be able to install all dotfiles you will need to clone the repository, and have GNU Stow installed on your machine.
- Then you simply type 'stow .' inside the repo directory.
+ Then you need to type "stow ." inside the repo directory.